Environment

 Pixabay | Photo Raven

-The biggest sources of air pollution are transport, the fossil fuel industry, factories, urban development, and agriculture.
-Each release dangerous toxins into the air which have serious environmental implications, can cause cancer, asthma, heart disease, and other serious health conditions.
+The biggest sources of air pollution are the fossil fuel industry, transport, industry and manufacturing, urban development, and agriculture.
+Each releases dangerous toxins into the air, which has profound environmental implications such as cancer, asthma, heart disease, and other serious health conditions.

-Air pollution is now so bad that 91% of the world's population are now breathing polluted air every day.
-It has become one of the planets biggest killers.
+Air pollution is now so prevalent that 91% of the world's population breathes polluted air daily.
+It has become one of the planet's biggest killers.
 In the UK alone, 36,000 early deaths a year are directly related to polluted air.

-Coal fired power stations cause acid rain, forests wither, crops fail, and ecosystems become unbalanced.
+Coal-fired power stations cause acid rain, forests to wither, crops to fail, and ecosystems to become unbalanced.
 Not only is the majority of air pollution invisible, but it is also incredibly costly.
 The World Bank estimates that the global cost of air pollution is $225 billion annually.

-Learn about smog, the ozone hole, airport expansions, how air quality is measured, and the true cost to humans and the natural world.
+Explore the impact that cars, air travel, and the shipping industry have on air quality, and learn about smog, the ozone hole, airport expansions, and the true cost to humans and the natural world.

-To meet strict air pollution targets, governments have started placing restrictions on diesel vehicles, and many automakers have confirmed that they will stop the production of gas-powered cars by 2035.
+Governments have started placing restrictions on diesel vehicles to meet strict air pollution targets, and many automakers have confirmed that they will stop the production of gas-powered cars by 2035.
 Greener and more sustainable cities are helping to filter pollution and ensure cleaner air for everyone.

 Three stacks of gold coins increasing in height from left to right have small green plants growing behind them, also increasing in height with each stack.